 - 1. Executive Vice President for Academic Affairs / Provost - 2.
 Vice President for Finance and Administration

 Emergency Organizational Structure

-During an incident, emergency, and/or major event on campus, whereby this Comprehensive Emergency Management Plan (CEMP) is activated, designated Emergency Support Functions Coordinators and their staff may be activated.
+During an incident, emergency, and/or major event on campus, whereby this Comprehensive Emergency be activated.
 These positions and entities may or may not exist on a normal day-to-day basis.